MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-scan-barcode-iphone.md

 1. If your camera is not enabled, you need to approve the Power BI app to use the camera.
 This is a one-time approval.
 1. Point the scanner at a barcode on the item you're interested in.
 You will see a list of reports that have barcode fields.
-1. Tap a report name to open that report on your device, automatically filtered according to the barcode you scanned.
+1. Find the report you're looking for and tap to open it on your device, automatically filtered according to the barcode you scanned.
 If the report doesn't contain the barcode, you'll get the message "Couldn't filter report".
 In that case you can go back to the list and try another report.

 >[!NOTE] If there is only one report with a barcode field, you won't get a list of reports, but rather the report will open directly, filtered according to the barcode you scanned.
 If the report doesn't contain the barcode you scanned, you will also get the message "Couldn't filter report".